rms1000watt/serverless-tf/README.md

 ## Introduction

 I really love [Serverless](https://www.serverless.com) for their ease of use--but a lot of enterprises are already integrated with Terraform.
-So, this Terraform module is designed to be as simple to use as Serverless by using a similar naming and structure conventions as a `serverless.yml` file.
+So, this Terraform module was designed to be as simple to use as Serverless by mirroring the structure of `serverless.yml`.

-This is a work in progress, but API Gateway & Cloudwatch Rate are functional.
+This is a work in progress, but API Gateway (http) & Cloudwatch Rate (schedule) are functional.
 Feel free to contribute! 😊

 ## Contents